Aucomte/RNAja/docs/source/INSTALL.rst

 .. code-block:: bash

-   python3 -m pip install RNAja
+   python3 -m pip install -e .
    RNAja --help

 Then run the commande line to install on LOCAL